Post-BSN DNP - Online

 - Current CV or Résumé.

-- Personal essay that includes the applicant's professional goals, reason for wanting to study in a particular area of specialization, and how the applicant anticipates the role and scope of the Doctor of Nursing Practice (DNP) degree, (500 to 600 words typed on one page).
+- Personal essay that includes the applicant's professional goals, reason for wanting to study in a particular area of specialization, and how the applicant anticipates the role and scope of the Doctor of Nursing Practice (DNP) degree, (500 words typed on one page).

 - Interview, if requested, by the Admissions, Progression, and Graduation Committee.